-'''

 PRODUCING ?varA ?varB

-'''

-In the above statement, ?varA and ?varB are variables that will be bound to columns of the returned vectors of results.
+In the above statement, ?varA and ?varB are the variables specified by the PRODUCING operator to be bound to columns of the returned vectors of results.

 Using the PRODUCING Clause

 The community detection algorithm returns two columns of information.
 Information contained in these columns is described below: